makerdao/mips/MIP10/mip10.md

 - **Feedback Period:** 0 days
 - **Frozen Period:** 0 days

-0.
-    a) A community members requests a new Oracle by publishing the [MIP10c2-Subproposal-Template](MIP10c2-Subproposal-Template.md) in the Oracle section of the Maker Forum.
-At this point the proposal is in limbo until an Oracle Team commits to doing the work. or
-    b) The Oracle Team(s) are requested to create a new Oracle as part of the collateral onboarding process.
-At this point the proposal is in limbo until an Oracle Team commits to doing the work.

-**An Oracle Team may opt to skip this step and submit MIP10c3**

 1. An Oracle Team publishes the [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) to the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.
 2. Feedback is incorporated into the [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) with changes logged in the changelog section.
 Changes are reflected both in the Forum thread as well as in the Github PR.
 3. The Oracle Team submits a Polling Vote to the Governance Portal.
 If the Oracle is being onboarded as part of the collateral onboarding process, this proposal may be bundled up with other deliverables necessary for collateral onboarding.